Research in Minnesota state parks

 Applications must include and describe:

 - Research objectives, design, and methods.

 - The fieldwork schedule and anticipated end date.

 - Methods of collection and disposition of specimens.

 - Potential resource impacts.

-Researchers must submit a copy of their findings to the Parks and Trails Division no later than two years after completion of the project.
+Researchers must submit a copy of their findings to the Minnesota State Parks and Trails no later than two years after completion of the project.

-Researchers may need additional DNR permits to conduct certain types of scientific research, or to conduct research on other DNR administered lands.
-Use the links below to find out more.
+Researchers may need additional DNR permits to conduct certain types of scientific research, or to conduct research on other DNR-administered lands.

-Download research articles featured in Minnesota Conservation Volunteer:
+All articles have been featured in the Minnesota Conservation Volunteer.